How to Create a Responsive Document Viewer That Works on Every Device

 }"

-After making the API call, you’ll receive a response like this:
+After making that API call, you’ll get back a response that looks like this:

 {